 - Comment on specific actions of the person, not everything they do, and never criticise (judge) the person themselves!
 Comments like ‘You are just lazy, that is why you never do anything around the house’, are unhelpful in two ways: Firstly, it implies that absolutely nothing the person does around the house contributes to the household.
 With the possible exception of teenagers, this tends to be untrue.
 Secondly, it is commenting on (and thus judging) the entire person / personality based on their actions.
 This (quite reasonably) makes people emotional and defensive, tends to be inaccurate, and pretty much implies that they cannot change anyway.
 Not so helpful…

 I would substitute that particular comment with something like ‘The last few times that it was your turn to do the dishes I woke up in the morning to find them clogging up the sink.
 Please can you either wash them the same night or if you are really busy then pack them in a way that I can still access the sink and please clean them first thing in the morning’.

 This concludes the three part series on conflict management.
-Once again, if you havn’t yet read Conflict management 1: Conflict management styles or Conflict Management 2: Assertiveness and the timeout then this is highly recommended.
+Once again, if you haven’t yet read Conflict management 1: Conflict management styles or Conflict Management 2: Assertiveness and the Timeout then this is highly recommended.
 I hope this has proved practically useful to you and will aid you in mending and improving the various relationships in your life!